Faytje/Faytje/README.md

 # Heya!

 🎓| Im Rick!
-A student in IT.
-I'm in my last year of IT study and planning to seek higher eduacation in the form of cyber security.
+A student in IT

 ##